Managing medicines in care homes – implementing Quality Standards.

 In a previous blog I looked at the implications of implementing the NICE Guideline on Managing Medicines in Care Homes.

-Care Homes must have a medicines policy that is regularly reviewed.
+1. Care Homes must have a medicines policy that is regularly reviewed.

-People must have an accurate listing of their medicines on the day they transfer to the care home.
+2. People must have an accurate listing of their medicines on the day they transfer to the care home.

 This is an area where care home staff are dependent on others.
 Hours can be spent trying to sort out problems.
-My advice here is for managers to ensure that discrepancies are always reported back to the source (in writing), and ask for feedback on how they are followed up.
-Additionally it’s helpful to record your satisfaction with good quality and complete discharge information.
+My advice here is for managers to ensure that discrepancies are always reported back to the source (in writing) and ask for feedback on how they are followed up.
+Additionally, it’s helpful to record your satisfaction with good quality and complete discharge information.

 An NHS Patient Safety Alert highlights the importance of communication of discharge information.

-People who live in care homes should have at least 1 multidisciplinary medication review per year.
+3. People who live in care homes should have at least 1 multidisciplinary medication review per year.

-There is considerable variation in practice around medicines reviews, with help available from Clinical Commissioning Group Medicines Management Teams and Specialist Clinicians in most areas.
+There is considerable variation in practice around medicines reviews, with increasing help available from Clinical Commissioning Group Medicines Management Teams and Specialist Clinicians in most areas.

 Although this is an area largely outside the control of care homes there are 3 things which can help.